Rahulr2101/Discord-bot/README.md

 <h3>Commands:</h3>

-/remind <time> <reminder>: Sets a reminder for the user.
+<b>/remind &lt;time> &lt;reminder>:</b> Sets a reminder for the user.
 The bot will send a direct message to the user after the specified duration with the reminder message.